-The Departments may fill, on a temporary basis, positions of employees granted a leave of absence.
-The return of an employee from a leave of absence shall be regarded as just and sufficient cause for the termination of his/her temporary replacement.
-If the position is filled on a temporary basis by a bargaining unit employee, such employee shall be entitled to return to his/her regular position upon the termination of the leave of absence.
+The Department may fill, on a temporary basis, positions of employees granted a leave of absence.
+The return of an employee from a leave of absence shall be regarded as just and sufficient cause for the termination of their temporary replacement.
+If the position is filled on a temporary basis by a Union employee, such employee shall be entitled to return to their regular position upon the termination of the leave of absence.